 Throughout the process described above, settlement negotiations between the insurance company and the plaintiff’s personal injury law firm will usually be ongoing, and if an agreement can be reached with the insurance company regarding settlement prior to the trial date, then the case can usually be brought to an end without the need for the plaintiff to appear in court.

-Also see In Virginia, if the driver of a car suddenly loses consciousness and strikes another car, can the driver who lost consciousness avoid liability for any injuries that result from the car accident?
+In Virginia, if the driver of a car suddenly loses consciousness and strikes another car, can the driver who lost consciousness avoid liability for any injuries that result from the car accident?

-Also see In Virginia, if a plaintiff in a personal injury lawsuit arising out of a car accident proves that the defendant is responsible for the accident, does the plaintiff automatically receive the amount sued for?
+In Virginia, if a plaintiff in a personal injury lawsuit arising out of a car accident proves that the defendant is responsible for the accident, does the plaintiff automatically receive the amount sued for?

 About Preston, Wilson & Crandley, PLC

-For a Personal Injury Attorney please contact us at (757) 486-2700.
+For a Personal Injury Attorney in Virginia Beach, please get in touch with us at (757) 486-2700.

 Follow us on Facebook.